Sen. Corker calls White House 'adult day care center' after Trump attack

 "They work very well together to make sure the policies we put forth across the world are, you know, sound and coherent," he said of Tillerson, Mattis and Kelly.
 "There are other people within the administration in my belief that don’t.
 OK?
 Sorry," he said with a laugh.

-“Last week President Trump called Senator Corker and asked him to reconsider his decision not to seek reelection and said I would have endorsed you,” Corker’s Chief of Staff Todd Womack told NBC News Sunday.
+“Last week President Trump called Senator Corker and asked him to reconsider his decision not to seek re-election and said I would have endorsed you,” Corker’s Chief of Staff Todd Womack told NBC News on Sunday.

 Womack said Corker and Trump had a similar conversation in September, when Trump said he would campaign for Corker if he decided to run again.

-He also took issue to Trump’s comment regarding the Iran Deal, where the president said Corker was "also largely responsible for the horrendous Iran Deal!"
+He also took issue with Trump’s comment regarding the Iran nuclear deal, where the president said Corker was "also largely responsible for the horrendous Iran Deal!"

 “We led the opposition to the Iran deal and there would have been no vote in Congress had it not been for Corker’s bill,” Womack said, referring to the Iran Nuclear Agreement Review Act of 2015.